Home Equity Access Scheme

 How the HEAS may affect your income support payment

 If the secured property is not your principal home and is assessed under the assets test, we will deduct the HEAS debt from its asset value.
 As the loan increases the net value of the property reduces.
-This may allow you to receive a higher rate of service pension, age pension paid by us, or income support supplement where your payment is assessed under the assets test.
+This may allow you to receive a higher rate of Service Pension, Social Security Age Pension paid by us, or Income Support Supplement where your payment is assessed under the assets test.
 This places less reliance on the HEAS loan payments to maintain your total income.Back to top

 Selling or transferring ownership of your property